bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 reparameterization trick in Equation 38 using the loss from Equation 40.
 Only a minor adjustment to SGD to change it in the SGLD and you are off to the races!

+An important point to make this practically train was to implement the RMSprop preconditioner from Equation 29.
+Without it I was unable to get a reasonable fit.
+This is probably analogous to most deep networks: if you don't use a modern optimizer, it's really difficult to fit a deep network.
+In this case we're modeling more than 2900 time steps, which can cause lots of issues when backpropagating.

 Results
 _______